swigmaster/swigmaster.github.io/devlive-juillet21/oke-monitoring/okemonitoring.md

 ![Alarm](images/Alarm-07.png)

 **Congratulations** You have completed this section and the Hands On Lab!
+If your are done testing, consider terminating your OKE cluster to conserve your free credits.

 ## Learn More